AayushSameerShah/Neural-Net-Zero-to-Hero-with-Andrej/07 - GPT - Spelled Out/README.md

 ## 📔 In this section:

-🏠 We will create the **base** with the GPT-Premiere.
+🏠 We will create the **base** with the GPT-Premiere.<br>
 🧰 First will fill our tool box with the essential and technical concepts.
-Be it attention, masked attention, multi headed masked attention or just a feed forward layer, we will **spend** around 96% of our time there.
+Be it attention, masked attention, multi headed masked attention or just a feed forward layer, we will **spend** around 96% of our time there. <br>
 🎞 It will feel like a **movie**.
-All characters will be introduced from the ground up - and yeah you will watch them grow.
+All characters will be introduced from the ground up - and yeah you will watch them grow.<br>
-🙀 **"Yo!"** will be the guide, starting from the start and ending with it.
+🙀 **"Yo!"** will be the guide, starting from the start and ending with it.<br>
 🖼 Decoder only model?
 Shapes?
 Internal transformations?
 Shapes?
-Every detail is visualized.
+Every detail is visualized.<br>

 ... and much more fun in-between 🚬

 > *Get ready for a rollercoaster of GPT goodness!
 Buckle up because we're about to embark on a wild journey through the minds of the past with a sprinkle of 'Yo!' and a dash of decoder magic.
 Let's turn this Capstone into a caperstone! 🎩🚀*
 >